 You can get more interviews in this growing field if you tailor your resume for each application you send.
 One great way to tailor your resume is by adding descriptions of restaurants you’ve worked in in brackets right below the restaurant name in your experience section.

 Restaurant descriptions let you show any similarity between the places you’ve worked at and the place you now want to work.
 For instance, maybe you’ve worked in the same type of cuisine or for a similar size facility.
-And if you’re applying to a high-volume or top-rated restaurant, you can use restaurant descriptions to emphasize any background you have in these environments.
-By including these details on your resume, you’ll make it much more relevant to the job opening.
+And if you’re applying to a high-volume or top-rated restaurant, you can use restaurant descriptions to emphasize any background in these environments.
+Including these details on your resume will make it much more relevant to the job opening.

 In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your pertinent skills and experience.
 It’s also easiest for you to modify based on your job goals.